slowwavesleep/RuWiktionaryParser/README.md

 The results of the last two steps will be saved in `tmp/processed/` folder by default.

 #### Generate the segmented noun word forms
 This will use the processed files to generate word forms (where possible).
+Obscene words and proper names are not used.
 ```
 python generate_nouns.py
 ```